-Participants were asked about current use of medications and these reports were checked by examining labels of drugs brought to the clinic.
+Participants were asked about current use of medications, and these reports were checked by examining labels of drugs brought to the clinic.
 Diabetes mellitus was defined as treatment with insulin or oral hypoglycemic agents.
-Prevalent CVD was defined as a pooled condition including coronary heart disease, peripheral artery disease and stroke, which was defined as present when men reported a history of these conditions with diagnosis and treatment.

-Smoking was estimated from self-report and was categorized in current, former, never.
-The subject's customary alcohol intake was estimated from a validated food frequency questionnaire (20) and was categorized as 0, 0-20, 20-40, or >40 grams/day alcohol consumption.
+Prevalent CVD was defined as a pooled condition including coronary heart disease, peripheral artery disease, and stroke, which was defined as present when men reported a history of these conditions with diagnosis and treatment.
+Smoking was estimated from self-report and was categorized as current, former, or never.
+The subject's customary alcohol intake was estimated from a validated food frequency questionnaire (20) and was categorized as 0, 0-20, 20-40, or more than 40 g/d alcohol consumption.
 Physical activity was assessed using a questionnaire that was validated in an elderly population (21).